Tes3awy/MATLAB-Tutorials/README.md

 # MatLab-Tutorials

-This Standalone Program is designed for Brain Tumor Detection using Grayscale Images.
+This Standalone Program is designed for Brain Tumor Detection using Grayscale Images, or even RGB ones.

 It's a simple program that gives great results.